 Attendance is mandatory and 10 points will be awarded each day.
 Any student that is late five minutes or longer will receive a five-point deduction for the day.
 Students must sign in at the beginning of class and if they arrive late, they must make sure to sign in.
 A student who has not signed in will be counted as absent.
-Students are able to make up one unexcused absence by attending a SRC aerobics or cycling class with instructor signature (THERE IS A COST ASSOCIATED WITH THIS)
+Students are able to make up one unexcused absence by attending an approved SRC class with instructor signature (THERE IS A COST ASSOCIATED WITH THIS)